koc-Z3/hsc-software-engineering-resources/Year 12 Content Revision Notes/3. Software Automation/4_IMPACT_OF_ML_AND_AI.md

 ### **Types of Bias in AI and ML**
 - **Selection Bias:** The training data does not represent the entire population.
+• This is a statistical error during the sampling phase.
+It occurs when the criteria used to select data for a training set exclude certain groups.

 - **Confirmation Bias:** AI reinforces existing human biases in decision-making.
+This often appears during the application or feedback loop of an AI.
+It involves the tendency to favor information that confirms what is already "known" or expected.
+• Key characteristic: It creates a "filter bubble" or reinforcement loop.
+• Example: A recommendation engine that only shows a user political news they already agree with, effectively ignoring contrary evidence to satisfy the user's existing viewpoint.

 - **Historical Bias:** Data reflects past inequalities (e.g., hiring discrimination in job applications).

 ### **Real-World Examples of AI Bias**